Miru-2-la/Hand-Gesture-Recognition/README.md

 ---

 it looks at your hand through a webcam and guesses which gesture you're doing.
 4 gestures: 👍 ✌️ ✊ 🖐️.
-MediaPipe finds the hand, SVM guesses the gesture. that's it.
+MediaPipe finds the hand to guess the gesture. that's it.

 ## What you see in the demo